zestyxyz/.github/profile/README.md

 1. Enabling new and existing creators to make a living by building for the spatial web, whether these are spatial apps or content.
 2. Onboarding businesses to the spatial web to provide products and services to users already in the ecosystem.

-Today, we make these things possible with our monetization solution, which is already enabling a few passionate game developers using our Zesty SDK to make enough money to pay rent every month.
+Today, we make these things possible with our monetization solution.